 Kumba Iron Ore's interim earnings fall on lower sales and lockdown

-JOHANNESBURG, July 28 (Reuters) - South Africa's Kumba Iron Ore Ltd KIOJ.J on Tuesday reported a 17% drop in interim earnings weighed down by lower sales volumes and the impact on output of a lockdown for the coronavirus.
+JOHANNESBURG, July 28 (Reuters) - South Africa's Kumba Iron Ore Ltd KIOJ.J on Tuesday reported a 17% drop in interim earnings due to the impact of the new coronavirus on output and sales but remained upbeat about its ability to withstand the turmoil.

-The company, a unit of Anglo American AAL.L, reported headline earnings per share (HEPS) of 26.19 rand for the six months ended on June 30, compared with 31.51 rand a year earlier.
+The company, a unit of Anglo American AAL.L, on Tuesday reported headline earnings per share, the main profit measure used in South Africa, down 17% to 26.19 rand for the six months ended on June 30, compared with 31.51 rand a year earlier.

-HEPS is the primary profit measure in South Africa that strips out certain one-off items.
+"We are a resilient and capital efficient business with a robust balance sheet, well positioned to navigate the current environment and the longer term," said Kumba chief executive Themba Mkhwanazi.

+The company, which declared an interim cash dividend of 19.60 rand, also approved a 7 billion rand ($426 million) project to develop the new Kapstevel South pit at its Kolomela operations in the Northern Cape province.

 ((Tanisha.Heiberg@thomsonreuters.com; +27117753034; Reuters Messaging: tanisha.heiberg.thomsonreuters.com@reuters.net))